rcarrata/devsecops-demo/README.md

 ./demo.sh start
 ```

-NOTE: This pipeline will fail if you don't [disable the "Fixable CVSS >= 7"](docs/disable_policy_enforcement.md) policy enforcement behaviour of ACS.
+NOTE: This pipeline will fail if you don't [disable the "Fixable at least Important"](docs/disable_policy_enforcement.md) policy enforcement behaviour of ACS.
 This is expected to demonstrate the failure when a violation of the system policy occurs.

 ## Quick Video with the Demo